GEBIT/gitflow-maven-plugin/src/site/markdown/rebase-merge.md

 stop working while the rebase is in process.

 If makes sense to cleanup the commits in the feature branch before rebasing, as with a lower number of commits there will be less problems when rebasing.
-Use `mvn flow:feature-cleanup` to do so.
+Use `mvn flow:feature-rebase-cleanup` to do so.

 It is possible that an automatic rebase is not pssible.
 One of the main reasons are modification in the `pom.xml` of a module in the upstream branch.
 But also other conflicting modifications may result in a (temporary) abort of the rebase operation.

 In this case you will need to manually resolve the conflict:

 * Use `git status' to get an overview which files do have conflicts
 * Open the conflicting files in an editor and resolve the conflict (look for the typical `<<<<<<` markers!)
 * Add the change to the index using `git add XXXX`